DCRT-LUMC/exonviz/paper.md

 # Summary

-`ExonViz` is a Python package and online application that creates biologically accurate transcript figures, including features such as coding regions, genetic variants and exon reading frames.
+`ExonViz` is a Python package and web application which creates biologically accurate transcript figures, including features such as coding regions, genetic variants and exon reading frames.
 ExonViz is written in Python 3, its web interface is built using Flask.
 It uses the public Mutalyzer API [@Lefter2021]